 Combining Tables with JOINs

-Our University schema stores related information across five tables.
-Students reference departments, courses reference both departments and instructors, and enrollments link students to courses.
+Our marketplace schema stores related information across several tables.
+Customers place orders, orders contain products through order items, and products belong to categories and sellers.
 To answer most real-world questions you must combine these tables.
 That is exactly what SQL joins do.

 Learning Goals

-- Understand INNER, LEFT, and (conceptual) RIGHT/FULL joins using University data
+- Understand INNER, LEFT, and (conceptual) RIGHT/FULL joins using marketplace data

-- Write join queries that combine students, courses, departments, and enrollments
+- Write join queries that combine customers, orders, products, categories, and sellers

 - Use table aliases and fully qualified column names to avoid ambiguity